massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_07_lab_ak.md

             .Build();
         ```

-    1. Update the previous line of code by adding additional code to store the result of the expression in the **app** variable:
+    1. Update the previous line of code by adding more code to store the result of the expression in the *app* variable:

         ```
         app = PublicClientApplicationBuilder